walac/walac.github.io/_posts/2022-08-31-kernel-tty.md

 So, it takes 411 us to send just one single byte.
 The function [serial8250_console_write()](https://is.gd/EfkkTZ)
-is the one responsible to dispatch the TTY data to the serial port (it calls `uart_console_write()`).
+is the one responsible for dispatching the TTY data to the serial port (it calls `uart_console_write()`).
 It writes a character and waits for the chip controller to process the data before sending the next.
 Modern serial controllers have a FIFO of at least 16 bytes.
 Maybe we can exploit that and improve the situation.
 Well, that is what [I did](https://is.gd/pk2Yje).
-Let's how things go now:
+Let's see how things go now:

 ```sh
 $ time ./sertest -n 2500 /dev/serco